Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 A little fish seller in the market area.
 Behind us would be a stand that deep fries all this.
 Neapolitans are fond of their fried food,

 A shrine to some saint.
 These are found all over on all sorts of buildings.
+Most of these have offerings too.

 No idea what the arches are for, but they look really cool.

+Hanhan's favorite tourist activity.
 Fruit stand!
 Best figs ever.
 Everything sold at this one was local.

 Best watermelon ever, including Spring Bay.
 The green figs are sweeter than the 'ripe' purple ones.